nathtest/Tutorial-Ubuntu-18.04-Install-Nvidia-driver-and-CUDA-and-CUDNN-and-build-Tensorflow-for-gpu/README.md

 # Ubuntu-18.04 Install Nvidia driver and CUDA and CUDNN and build Tensorflow for gpu
 Ubuntu 18.04 Tutorial : How to install Nvidia driver + CUDA + CUDNN +  build tensorflow for gpu step by step command line

+Thoses steps allowed me to build tensorflow for gpu with a comptute capabilities of 3.0 on a laptop with a GeForce 740m and Ubuntu 18.04.

 Install neccesary library :

 ```
    sudo apt-get install openjdk-8-jdk git python-dev python3-dev python-numpy python3-numpy python-six python3-six build-essential python-pip python3-pip python-virtualenv swig python-wheel python3-wheel libcurl3-dev libcupti-dev

 ```
 # Install nvidia driver #